canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 ### Disable

-Let's suppose that you don't want a service anymore.
-You can also disable any service offering through `pro`.
-For example, let's disable the `cis` service you just enabled by running the following command in the Multipass VM:
+Let's suppose that you don't want a service anymore, you can also disable any service offering through `pro`.
+For example, let's disable the `cis` service you just enabled by running on the VM:

 ```console
 $ sudo pro disable cis